eclipse-bluechi/bluechi/doc/man/bluechi-controller.1.md

 #### **--port**, **-p**

-The port on which bluechi is listening for and setting up connections with `bluechi-agents`.
+The port on which bluechi-controller is listening for and setting up connections with `bluechi-agents`.
 This option will overwrite the port defined in the configuration file.

 #### **--config**, **-c**

-Path to the configuration file, see `bluechi.conf(5)`.
+Path to the configuration file, see `bluechi-controller.conf(5)`.

 #### **--version**,  **-v**